 This condition is commonly expressed in terms of the nominal strain.

 The condition can therefore also be formulated in terms of a plot of true stress against nominal strain.
 On such a plot (Fig.2), necking will start where a line from the point eN = -1 forms a tangent to the curve.

-Necking starts when the plot of nominal stress against nominal strain reaches a maximum (plateau) - see Fig.3 and the associated video.
+Necking starts when the plot of nominal stress against nominal strain reaches a maximum (plateau) – see Fig.3.
 This is not always easy to identify in terms of the strain at which it occurs, since it is commonly a rather flat plateau, but the stress level is usually fairly well defined.
 In fact, this stress level is often regarded as important, and is commonly termed the ultimate tensile strength (UTS).
 It should be understood that this value is not actually the true stress acting at failure.
 This is difficult to obtain in a simple way, since, once necking has started, the (changing) sectional area is unknown.
 Also, the “ductility”, often taken to be the nominal strain at failure (usually well beyond the strain at the onset of necking) does not correspond to the true strain in the neck when fracture occurs.
 UTS and ductility values therefore provide only rather loose indications of the strength and toughness of the material.
 Nevertheless, they are quite widely quoted.
 In fact, provided the plasticity characteristics of the metal have been established (in the form of a true stress v. true strain relationship), it is possible to obtain the point at which necking will start, simply by converting true to nominal values and identifying the peak of this curve.
 This gives the UTS and also the strain at the onset of necking.
 It’s not possible to predict the curve for the regime in which the neck develops and fails, but this is in any event fairly meaningless (and depends on the gauge length).

 © 2020 Plastometrex.
 All rights reserved.